Biodesign: Living and Breathing the Future of Performance, 2018 May

 PUMA + MIT Design Lab collaboration for Milan Design Week

-*Jiwon Woo as a Project Coordinator and Exhibition Designer
+*Jiwon Woo as a Biodesiger, Project Coordinator and Exhibition Designer

-As a member of MIT Design Lab, Woo took roles of project coordinator and exhibition designer for PUMA and MIT Designer Lab's collaboration project on biodesign.
+As a member of the MIT Design Lab, Woo took the roles of a biodesigner, project coordinator, and exhibition designer for PUMA and MIT Designer Lab's collaboration project on biodesign.

 At Milan Design Week 2018, PUMA and MIT Design Lab showcased ongoing research in the field of biodesign.
-Powered by Biorealize, the exhibition focused on how next generation of wearables can adapt in real-time using living organisms to enhance performance and personal expressions.
-The exhibition showed four experiments: Breathing Shoe, Deep Learning Insole, Carbon Eaters, and Adaptive Packaging.
+Powered by Biorealize, the exhibition focused on how the next generation of wearables can adapt in real-time using living organisms to enhance performance and personal expressions.
+Bridging the worlds of biology, design, and technology, using living materials such as algae, bacterial, or yeast, the research explored the new frontiers of fabrication to bring biodesign closer to our daily lives through sport products.
+Powered by Biorealize desktop bio-prototyping platform, the exhibition focused on how the next generation of wearables can adapt in real-time using living organisms to enhance performance and personal expressions.
+The exhibition showed four experiments: 1) Breathing Shoe, 2) Deep Learning Insole, 3) Carbon Eaters, and 4) Adaptive Packaging.

 Biologically active Breathing Shoe pushes the boundaries of bio-fabrication and enables personalized ventilation by growing their own air passageways.